Harkit07/Boutique/README.md

 npm install

 # 3. Create your environment file
-cp .env.example .env
+# Create a new .env file in the Backend folder
 # Fill in the required variables (see Environment Variables below)

 # 4. Start the backend server
 node server.js
 ```

-Backend will be available at `http://localhost:4000`.
+Backend will be available on the port defined in your `.env` file (commonly `http://localhost:4000`).

 ### Frontend Setup